 Unfortunately, we are unable to accommodate groups of volunteers in our sites.
 Groups can support the animals in our care by making toys, collecting and donating items from our wish list or holding a fundraiser.

 After your group has held a fundraiser or donated items for the animals, a tour is a wonderful way to top off the experience.
 This is a great way for the group to see exactly how the animals are being supported by your efforts.
-Tours are available at any of our five locations.
+Tours are available at any of our four locations.

 Walking the dogs actually involves more than just walking the dogs.
 We want to make sure the animals consistently receive a high-quality level of care and stay as healthy as possible.
 To do this, we need to teach volunteers about safety procedures and protocols that are currently in place to limit the transfer of disease within our shelters.
 We also want to educate our volunteers on how to correctly interact with our shelter animals in order to reduce stress on the animals.